 Giving Mental Health a Sporting Chance

-Richmond Wellbeing has partnered with the Mental Health Commission to give men’s mental health a sporting chance, through Bouncing Back, our free, four-part mental health awareness training program.
+To give mental health a sporting chance, Richmond Wellbeing has developed Bouncing Back, our free, four-part mental health awareness training program.
 This program was developed with the support of the Kalamunda Cricket Club.

 Suicide is the biggest killer of men aged 18-40… the average age range of sporting club members

 The Bouncing Back program provides clubs with tools to assess club members mental health and wellbeing.
 We offer clubs like yours:

 - Free face-to-face Bouncing Back mental health awareness training sessions